Statement of Purpose

 The adult nonfiction collection serves patrons from adolescence (defined as twelve years of age) through adulthood.
 It combines adult and young adult resources into one collection, offering access to the widest possible range of information.

 The library seeks to maintain a well-rounded and balanced collection of nonfiction materials for the lay reader and to support patrons in their everyday life.
 Highly specialized or materials for college courses will not be purchased.
 The collection is designed to cover broad areas of knowledge and interest, including both basic works of permanent value and timely materials on current issues.

 VITAL (Volunteers in Tutoring Adult Learners)

-VITAL helps adults achieve their personal literacy goals through one-on-one tutoring, basic classroom instruction and English as a second language (ESL) classes.
-Topics covered by the VITAL collection include coping skills/life skills, basic English/reading skills, Pre-GED materials, leisure reading, and books for teacher/tutors.
+VITAL helps adults achieve their personal literacy goals through one-on-one tutoring, basic classroom instruction and English Language Learners (ELL) classes.
+Topics covered by the VITAL collection include coping skills/life skills, basic English/reading skills, Pre-TASC materials, leisure reading, and books for teacher/tutors.
 Materials are selected at various reading levels for adult learners.